oracle-devrel/devo.tutorials/lol-optimizer-using-oci-extraction-processing.md

 - The outcome of the game (win or loss)
 - Additionally, we can also calculate the outcome of each one of the matchups.

     For example, calculate whether the player in middle lane lost their own matchup against the enemy middle laner, and so on.
-This can also be useful to create another ML model, which will consider individual matchups and make predictions to help out in the individual component of a match.
+This can also be useful to create another ML model, which  consider individual matchups and make predictions to help out in the individual component of a match.

-In the end, we would like to feed a player’s champion into the model, and the model will give us the best possible choices (either for the ally or enemy team).
+In the end, we would like to feed a player’s champion into the model, and the model  give us the best possible choices (either for the ally or enemy team).
 So, we would tell the model something like: “I want to know the best synergy to pick together with X champion and I also want to know their worst matchups.”

-We will start exploring this in the third article in this series, where we will dive deep into AI code on how to create these models, train them and improve them.
+We  start exploring this in the third article in this series, where we  dive deep into AI code on how to create these models, train them and improve them.

-I hope to see you in the next article of this series, where together we will:
+I hope to see you in the next article of this series, where together we :

 - Establish a stable architecture for our code
 - Optimize our code, which is good, but once the dataset grows, the code starts being inefficient